Speakers

 Dyes through the ages

-up to the "solar cell" is presented.
+to the "solar cell" is presented.
 Duration: 45-60 minutes.
-Target group: Teachers, high school students and the school community, Young Chemists Forum, members of technical, scientific and artistic training institutions
+Target group: teachers, high school students and the school community, German Young Chemists Network, members of technical, scientific and artistic training institutions

-The Dresden dye collection - contemporary witness of the development of the chemical industry over the past 150 years
+The Dresden Dye Collection - contemporary witness to the development of the chemical industry over the last 150 years

-Upper level, those interested in artistic and design professions, those interested in history, members of technical, scientific and artistic training institutions
+Seniors, interested people from artistic and design professions, people interested in history, members of technical, scientific and artistic training institutions

 Dyeing with natural dyes

-Experimental lecture with practical exercises (only possible during the semester break).
+Experimental lecture with practical exercises (only possible during semester breaks).
 Duration: half a day.
-Target group: Teachers, students from the 6th grade and upper school level, those interested in science and art
+Target group: teachers, students from 6th grade and upper secondary school, those interested in science and art

 04207 Leipzig: Professor Dr. Adolf Zschunke